 How to register

-You can register online by clicking here or by clicking the Join the Adventure button above.
+You can register online by clicking here.
 You will be guided to set up your personal fundraising page where you can easily ask friends and family to support efforts.
 You will also have a chance to purchase a limited edition “Mt.
 Terry Fox Trek” T-Shirt during registration.

 There are three different routes to choose from all with different fitness/hiking requirements.
 Viewpoint is for hikers with a moderate fitness and hiking level.
 Middle destination is for mid-levers to advanced hikers and the summit is for experienced hikers only.